University Facilities and Support Services

 (406) 657-2144, (406) 657-2182

-The Native American Achievement Center assists American Indian students in making academic, cultural, and social adjustments to Montana State University Billings.
+The Native American Achievement Center (NAAC) assists American Indian students in making academic, cultural, and social adjustments to Montana State University Billings.
 Services include individualized assistance with relocation to Billings, advocacy and referral with campus-based services and off campus services, study skills coaching, and scholarship applications.
 The staff help students create internships that are relevant to the American Indian community.
 The Native American Achievement Center has a small classroom for some of the Native American Studies classes, or meetings.
+The NAAC also has a satellite space on the City College campus on the second floor of the Tech Building.
+Students from either campus can use these spaces for individual or group study, club activities and to sponsor programs.

 The center hosts the annual American Indian Heritage Day, Veterans Medicine Wheel, and the MSUB Powwow.
-The Director serves as a liaison with tribal educational representatives and other community organizations.
-These relationships foster collaboration with the surrounding communities to host events such as the Montana Indian Athletes Hall of Fame, Riverstone Health’s spring Pink Bingo, and many other social gatherings that help our students feel connected to their culture and other Native people in the Billings region.
+The Director and Program Coordinators serve as liaisons with tribal educational representatives and other community organizations.
+These relationships foster collaboration with the surrounding communities to host events and many other social gatherings that help our students feel connected to their culture and other Native people in the Billings region.
 The Native American Achievement Center is a home away from home for Native students.

 The establishment of the Native American Achievement Center demonstrates that MSUB recognizes and commits to cultural diversity.
 The center provides students a familiar setting in an effort to ensure continuing collegiate success.

-Intertribal Indian Club is open to all interested students.
-The Intertribal Indian Club is a student organization, established to assist Native American students in their adjustment to university life, to promote scholastic ability, and to foster pride in the cultural heritage of the Native American.
+All Nations Club is open to all interested students.
+The All Nations Club is a student organization, established to assist Native American students in their adjustment to university life, to promote scholastic ability, and to foster pride in the cultural heritage of the Native American.
 The club is involved with the planning and sponsorship of an annual Pow Wow, the largest student-sponsored campus event.
-Other activities include social events that are culturally appropriate to share in a campus environment such as dances, Native games, documentary films, and Native cuisine.
+Other activities include social events that are culturally appropriate to share in a campus environment such as Talking Circles, Drum Circles, dances, Native games, documentary films and discussions, and Native cuisine.

 SUB 212, (406) 896-5902